thomaschaplin/qa-api-tool/readme.md

-# Task API
+# QA API Tool

-A demo API written in NodeJS with JWT authentication
+A RESTful API to provide useful tools for everyday QA work written in NodeJS with JWT authentication

 ## Getting Started